octaviogarbet/ionicv3-example/README.md

 ```

 ## Navigation
-[Ionic Navigation] is what Ionic have to perform the navigation in our app, it has a **NavController** that can be imported in our components (including pages) which has some functions to handle the navigation.
+[Ionic Navigation] is what Ionic has to perform the navigation in our app.
+It has a **NavController** that can be imported into our components (including pages), which has some functions to handle the navigation.
 In our sidemenu project, we have the **ion-nav** working in our `app.html`, so will only use the **NavController** to make use of it.
-Navigation in ionic works as a Stack, and we have 3 main basic usages.
+Navigation in ionic works as a stack, and we have 3 main basic usages for it.
- - push('PageName') -> to navigate to `PageName` page adding it to the top of the stack.
+ - push('PageName') -> to navigate to `PageName` page, adding it to the top of the stack.
  - pop() -> to navigate to the previous page and remove the top page from the stack.
- - setRoot('PageName') -> to navigate to `PageName` page removing all pages from the stack and adding it as the only one of the stack.
+ - setRoot('PageName') -> to navigate to `PageName` page, removing all pages from the stack and adding it as the only one in the stack.
 Now we will add the navigation from the list page to the create-item.
 In `list.ts` we will add:
 ```typescript
 export class ListPage {